influxdata/docs-v2/content/influxdb/cloud-dedicated/query-data/influxql/parameterized-queries.md

 {{% /code-tab-content %}}
     {{% /code-tabs-wrapper %}}

-After InfluxDB receives your request and parses the SQL, it executes the query as
+After InfluxDB receives your request and parses the query, it executes the query as

 ```sql
 SELECT *